 Newbie authors often don’t understand that distribution is a part of marketing.
 If your book isn’t available for purchase, nobody will be able to buy it.
 There are expanded distribution deals offered by places like Amazon, and Author Solutions but they’re often crap.

 The sad reality is that most major book distributors won’t touch a self-published book, because most retail stores won’t touch a self-published book.
 It’s all due to returns, if you don’t offer a return policy on your book, stores won’t bother.
 This is where the big publishers have us beat.
 They can afford to take books back or even pay to have them destroyed, most indies can’t.
 However, if you’re willing to risk negotiating this sort of deal with a store, understand what you’re getting into.
-Many indies have been burned and have gotten books returned to them that have been used and worn out.
+Many indies have been burned and gotten books returned to them that were used and worn out.
 One author online claimed she got a book back with coffee stains on it!

 For those of you who don’t know, IngramSpark, a subsidiary of Ingram Content Group, (one of the biggest book distributors in the world.) is a POD service but unlike Amazon, they offer returns, to their business partners (bookstores).
 This makes IS a darling to bookstores especially, smaller independent ones who can’t afford to warehouse books on their shelves indefinitely.